alexiusvdt/introduction-to-angular/README.md

 ngFor: see housing-list html.
 Essentially lets you interpolate an object into its parts.
 Our massive Location array can be split out by calling *ngFor and assigning local variable templaes for it to populate into

+ng-container: won't render to dom, great for using ngIf to conditionally display elements

+Additional work ideas:
+* refactor the data into an Angular Service (containing the home data)
+* Add a route for details page
+* use angular http to retrieve data at a REST point